iivanoo/covid-apps-observer/data/data_us/reports/resources/com.shield.CombatCovidMD___1.0.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.shield.CombatCovidMD 1 reviews"/>
 </p>

+> Absolutely useless.
+I found out that my neighbor has treated positive and the app did not notify me.
+Why isn't the official app for android and apple being used.
+What a joke<br> :date: __2020-12-07 22:54:57__

 > Not working right says am positive when I am not<br> :date: __2020-10-03 02:46:59__

 > It is awful.
 When I am reading the message with the code number, the page changes to another.
 It does not allow me to get in.<br> :date: __2020-09-19 22:02:09__